sad caregiver

 How to Look After Your Own Mental Health When Helping Others

 We recommend helpful products in our articles.
 Read our full disclosure here.

-The content on this website is not intended to be a substitute for professional advice, diagnosis, or treatment.
+Roughly, about 1 in 5 adults suffer from a diagnosable mental illness in a given year in the United States.
 Not only is it essential to understand how to help and support someone going through mental illness, but it is also just as important to remember your own self-care.
+When you’re looking to assist others, it is crucial to make sure you’re in the right mental headspace to provide support that won’t be detrimental to your own health.

 Whether you come from a background in psychology, are enrolled in an online school counseling master program, or are looking for tips to help a friend – here are the best ways to take care of yourself while taking care of others.